WMS improves distribution center efficiency

 - Drawing up of IT specifications (both functional and technical preliminary designs)

-Just as with all of our advice, you receive a complete overview of pragmatic solutions that can be implemented directly.
-Moreover, we frequently support the practical implementation of our recommendations.
+Just as with all of our advice, you receive a complete overview of pragmatic and ready-to-implement solutions.
+Moreover, we can also support the practical implementation of our recommendations.

-In order to give you a sense of our consultancy’s approach relating to warehousing, we are pleased to outline the project we completed for our client Forever Direct Europe.
+In order to give you a sense of our consulting firm’s approach relating to warehousing, we are pleased to outline the project we completed for our client Forever Direct Europe.
 Forever Direct Europe is part of Forever Living Products, an American manufacturer of beverages and health and beauty products that are sold globally through 9.5 million distributors in 147 different countries.
-Forever Direct Europe is responsible for distributing the products in Europe.
-Initially the company outsourced the activities through a European distribution center, but two years ago, Forever Direct decided to handle its own warehousing.

-On behalf of Forever Direct, Groenewout first carried out a feasibility study to explore whether insourcing the order fulfillment activities would save costs and be service neutral.
-Our advice resulted in a new European distribution center (EDC) serving 11 countries.
-We also designed the logistics concept of the EDC, which comprises 17,000 m2 of floor space, including 1,000 m2 for offices.
-Half of the EDC is fitted with pallet racking for bulk stock.
-The other half has been designed as an order fulfillment center for finely meshed distribution.
-We also supported Forever Direct with the construction and layout.
-In addition to support for tendering and contracting, Forever Direct then also asked us to supervise the WMS implementation.
+After having supported Forever Direct with tendering and contracting, we were then asked to coordinate and supervise the implementation of a warehouse management system.

 First and foremost, the WMS had to optimally manage the stocks in the distribution center (customs goods).
-In other words, it had to take account of customs requirements, despite the fact that the CMS (customs management system) was not linked to the WMS.
-The WMS had to be connected to three other IT systems: the ERP system, an automation-technology supplier’s WCS for the PTL (pick to light) system, and a shipping module in order to be able to print out the right labels per carrier, among other things.
+In other words, it had to take account of customs requirements, despite the fact that the customs management system (CMS) was not linked to the WMS.
+The WMS had to be connected to three other IT systems: the ERP system, an automation-technology supplier’s WCS for the pick-to-light (PTL) system, and a shipping module in order to be able to print out the right labels per carrier, among other things.
 We were able to support the client from the functional and technical design right through to (integration) testing.